German government backs 'electronics you can trust'

 She issued a call for applications for a second tranche of 20 million euros.
 Overall, Chancellor Angela Merkel's government has earmarked 400 million euros to back research and development in microelectronics.

+"We need the entire value chain - from chip design through to semiconductor production," said Gunther Kegel, president of Germany's VDE electronics industry group. ($1 = 0.8872 euros)

-(Reporting by Andreas Rinke Writing by Douglas Busvine Editing by Madeline Chambers)
+(Reporting by Andreas Rinke Writing by Douglas Busvine Editing by Madeline Chambers, Kirsten Donovan)

 ((douglas.busvine@tr.com; +49 30 2888 5084; Reuters Messaging: douglas.busvine.thomsonreuters.com@reuters.net))